sestevao/gameplay/README.md

 # 💻 Project

-🎮 This application was created to help you connect and organize fun time and play with friends.
-Create groups to play your favorite games with your friends and that has Discord authentication. 🎮
+📱🕹️ This application was created to help you connect and organize fun time and play with friends.
+Create groups to play your favorite games with your friends and that has Discord authentication. 🕹️📱

-<span style="color: white; font-weight: bold;">Game</span><span style="color: red; font-weight: bold;">Play</span> allows you to **SignIn** authenticating with Discord.
+<b style="color: white">Game</b><b style="color: red">Play</b> allows you to **SignIn** authenticating with Discord.
 You can schedule a game and invite your friend by sharing a **link**.
 In order to invite people you need to be a server owner.
 So, you need create your own server on Discord.
 It has **SignIn** and **SignOut** functionalities.

 # 🛠️ Features

-- `OAuth2 Social Authentication` with Discord server.
+- [x] `OAuth2 Social Authentication` with Discord server
-- Gets user registration profile in `Discord` (username and avatar);
+- [x] Gets user registration profile in `Discord` (username and avatar)
-- Lists the `Discord servers` that the user is part of;
+- [x] Lists the `Discord servers` that the user is part of
-- Allows you to schedule matches;
+- [x] Allows you to schedule matches
-- Allows you to filter matches by category;
+- [x] Allows you to filter matches by category
-- Displays if the match was scheduled on its own server (host) or on other servers (guest);
+- [x] Displays if the match was scheduled on its own server **host** or on other servers **guest**
-- Share the invitation to join the user's server;
+- [x] Share the invitation to join the user's server
-- Allows you to redirect the user to your own server;
+- [x] Allows you to redirect the user to your own server
-- Provides the `Logout` function.
+- [x] Provides the `Logout` function

 # ✨ Technologies